 Bank of America Corp.
-(BAC) was sued by a former employee who alleged the bank segregates black workers in an “apartheid” system that creates a “vast inequality” in business development, compensation and advancement.
+(BAC:US) was sued by a former employee who alleged the bank segregates black workers in an “apartheid” system that creates a “vast inequality” in business development, compensation and advancement.

 Jack Mitchell, who is black, filed the lawsuit today in federal court in New York.
 He was employed as a “premier client manager” from February 2007 to July 2008, working with high net-worth customers, and was fired for speaking out against what he described as a “discriminatory system,” according to the complaint.

 “The bank’s apartheid system of business allocation created a vast inequality in business development and career growth opportunities between the bank’s African American and white employees,” Mitchell alleged in the complaint.
 He is seeking at least $10 million in damages.

 Bank of America paired managers with financial advisers in teams, with compensation based on the value of assets in each team’s portfolio, Mitchell said.
 The bank “segregated” black workers by assigning them to work at branches in low-income and minority areas, he said.
 Mitchell claims all of the members of his team were black and he was denied repeated requests to transfer to other branches.

 The refusals were “based on the bank’s racist belief that its white clients and/or white prospective clients would not wish to do business with the bank’s small number of African American employees,” Christopher Brennan, Mitchell’s lawyer, alleged in the complaint.

 Bill Halldin, a spokesman for Charlotte, North Carolina- based Bank of America, said the bank had just received the complaint and declined to comment on it specifically.